 Ethics and Sustainability

-At BYEM we want our garments to not only represent quality and style but also accountability and respect towards humans and the environment alike.
-Since fashion is a labour and material intensive sector, we are working towards a future of fashion that is sustainable, ethical and feminist.
+Our pieces are made with quality and style in mind but also with the utmost care and respect towards humans and the environment alike.
+From design to final garment, we work to minimise our negative impact on the environment and animals whilst maximising the benefits we can bring to humans, our surroundings and to our BYEM women.
+Since fashion is a labour and material intensive sector, we are working towards a future of fashion that is sustainable, ethical and fair to all.

-To minimise our environmental impact we have chosen to work with sustainably certified suppliers and at the moment our entire supply chain is GOTS (Global Organic Textile Standard) certified.
+We have chosen to work with sustainably certified suppliers to minimise our environmental impact.
+BYEM as well as most parts of our supply chain are therefore GOTS (Global Organic Textile Standard) certified.
 Working with certified organic textiles means that restricted pesticides and harsh chemicals are not used in any aspect of the manufacturing from seed to garment.
-This includes not only the fibre but also all dyes, finishing processes and accessories involved in making of the final garment.
-This is kinder both to the environment and the people who are in direct contact with the processing.
-And of course, to the final customer too, whose skin and mind can relax a bit more too.
+This includes the original fibre as well all dyes, finishing processes and accessories involved in the creation of the final garment.
+This is kinder both to the environment and to the people who are in direct contact with the processing.
+And of course, to the final customer too, whose skin and mind can also relax.

-To maximise our ethical impact, we only work with other companies that provide fair working conditions and who can prove that their supply chain is free of child and slave labor.
+To maximize our positive impact, we only work with other partner companies which provide fair working conditions to all employees, including a fair living salary and the right to unionise, and who can prove that their supply chain is free of child- and slave-labour.
 This is essential in creating a fairer world where work is valued and profit isn’t made on the benefit of others.

-We are proud of our efforts to design and create slow fashion in the most environmentally friendly and humane way and look forward to exploring new innovative ways to decrease our impact and maximise the benefit.
-You can also find some more information about where we produce and our stance on ethics and sustainability in our FAQ and if you have any questions or ideas, please get in touch, we’d love to hear from you!
+We are proud of our efforts to design and create conscious fashion in the most humane and environmentally friendly way.
+We look forward to exploring new innovative ways to decrease our footprint and maximise the benefit to everyone involced.
+You can also find some more information regarding our production and our stance on ethics and sustainability in our FAQ.
+If you have any questions or ideas, please get in touch (contact page link), we’d love to hear from you.

 Thank you for reading, thank you for caring.